 Landline Phone Jacks

 Take a look around your dated apartment or home.
 How many unused phone jacks are there in the wall?
-Despite being essential for quite some time, today you'd be hard-pressed to find someone using up all those phone jacks thanks to the invention and advancement of cell phones!
+Once essential, today you’d be hard-pressed to find someone using all those phone jacks thanks to the invention and advancement of cell phones!
 Ready to modernize?
 Here are 10 ways to take advantage of new technology in your old house.

 Random Toilet in the Basement

-Usually found in pre World War II-era homes, this lone toilet looks entirely misplaced not just because it’s in the basement, but because there is nothing around it to make it feel like a proper, private bathroom!
-There are no walls for privacy.
+Usually found in pre World War II-era homes, this lone toilet looks entirely misplaced — not just because it’s in the basement, but because there is nothing around it to make it feel like a proper, private bathroom!
 And while many don’t even have a sink nearby, others are paired with a crude basement shower apparatus and large sink.
 Need a bathroom in your basement?
 Here’s how to plumb it.

-It’s often referred to as the “Pittsburgh potty” thanks to the abundance of them in the city.
+It’s often referred to as the “Pittsburgh potty” for the abundance of them in that city.
 Legend has it that the historically industrial town’s steelworkers and miners used them after a long day of work.
-They’d enter their basements to clean up before entering the main part of the house, so as to avoid tracking in grime.
+They’d enter their basements to clean up before entering the main part of the house, to avoid tracking in grime.